 - Accentuate the positive.
 Turn Beef with Broccoli into Broccoli with Beef.

 - Serve rice alongside rather than beneath the main dish, and opt for brown rice.

 - For the ultimate fake-out, serve your healthful dishes in Chinese take-out containers, pass the chopsticks, and don’t forget the fortune cookies.
 Message?
-“You will enjoy a long healthy life and Chinese food too.”
+“You will enjoy a long healthy life—and plenty of Chinese food, too.”